manyducksco/borf/packages/client/notes/verbose-dolla.md

-# Idea: Verbose Dolla
+# Component and dolla API tweaks

-I'm thinking of making $ helpers more verbose so they're easier to pick apart from JSX:
+Thinking of making $ helpers more verbose so they're easier to pick apart from JSX:

 ```js
 // Match Array.forEach from standard JS